hamlett-neil-ur/diagnostic_cognitive_model/README.md

 ## Approach to *Mastery* DCM.

-To paraphrase and extend [[R. G. Almond, R. J. Mislevy, *et al*, 2015]](https://www.springer.com/gp/book/9781493921249), "what a student knows after instruction is depended in what was known before, the quality of the instruction, and the extent of the student's engagement with the material".
+To paraphrase and extend [[R. G. Almond, R. J. Mislevy, *et al*, 2015]](https://www.springer.com/gp/book/9781493921249), "what a student knows after instruction is dependendent on what was known before, the quality of the instruction, and the extent of the student's engagement with the material".
 This is a very Bayesian-sounding proposition.

 Moreover, as was observed above, the an individual learner's state of knowledge is not directly observable. [[R. G. Almond, R. J. Mislevy, *et al*, 2015]](https://www.springer.com/gp/book/9781493921249) also explicitly states that.
 The state of knowledge is a *latent* characteristic of the learner.